 Corns and calluses are often due to areas of excessive pressure or friction between a shoe and a bony prominence or spur.
 Calluses are areas of thickened, tough skin generally found on the bottom of the foot.
 Corns are the rough, thickened skin irritations found on the tops and sides of the toes, very often the little toe, and are generally associated with bent or crooked toes.
 Most corns and calluses can be alleviated with a short out-patient procedure.

+Known as the “rich man’s disease,” gout doesn’t just affect the rich.
+Gout is a type of arthritis that most often occurs in the joint at the base of the great toe, causing redness, swelling, and pain.
+Some patients say the gout pain was so severe that they couldn’t stand their bed sheet resting on their toe.
+Other patients describe less intense pain.
 Gout occurs when too much uric acid is present in our body.
 Uric acid is a natural chemical that our bodies manufacture, and we ingest in certain foods, like pork or liver.
-Treatment consists of altering the patient’s diet to limit the amount of uric acid they ingest, and if that isn’t enough, medication is prescribed.
-For immediate relief, sometimes the doctor will give patients an injection
+Treatment of gout consists of altering the patient’s diet to limit the amount of uric acid they ingest, and if that isn’t enough, medication is prescribed.
+For immediate gout pain relief, sometimes the doctor will give patients an injection

 Athlete’s foot is not only for athletes!
 Athlete’s foot is a fungal infection of the foot and anyone can get them.
 These infections can make your feet smell awful and may make your skin dry, itchy, or red.
 You may even get open sores, blisters or fluid weeping from the skin.
 Sometimes fungal infections can occur between the toes, making the skin look whitish or macerated.
 We often clear up these problems quickly by prescribing cream or pills.